unisi-tech/unisi/README.md

 import unisi
 unisi.start('Test app')
 ```
-Unisi builds the interactive app for the code above.
+UNISI builds the interactive app for the code above.
 Connect a browser to localhast:8000 which are by default and will see:

 ![image](https://github.com/unisi-tech/unisi/assets/1247062/dafebd1f-ae48-4790-9282-dea83d986749)